theharshkwatra/Mini-Project-Web_Crawler-Email_Scraper-/README.md

 Command to install system packages sudo install

-Pytesseract: OCR(optical corrective) module, used to extract text from the image Gtts(Google text to steal) module: converts the text to speech
+Pytesseract: OCR(Optical Charcater Recognition) module, used to extract text from the image Gtts(Google text to steal) module: converts the text to speech

 Functions of Packages